Holcombe, Greater Manchester: History

+Holcombe was historically a hamlet within the township of Tottington, part of the Duchy of Lancaster.
+Its Pilgrim's Cross marks the position of a 12th-century wayside cross.
 During the Middle Ages Holcombe hosted the regular court sessions of the Royal Manor of Tottington.
+In the Tudor period, Holcombe had a bloomery.

-In 1617 the Holcombe Pack was taken to Hoghton Tower on the occasion of the King James I visit, when he granted the Royal Warrant to hunt over 12 townships, and the privilege of wearing the scarlet livery of the King.
+Holcombe is the home of the Holcombe Hunt.
+This pack of harriers, which has been kennelled at Holcombe for over 200 years, is one of the oldest in the country.
+In 1617 the Holcombe Pack was taken to Hoghton Tower on the occasion of the King James I visit, when he granted the royal warrant to hunt over 12 townships, and the privilege of wearing the scarlet livery of the king.
+The Hunt was granted a coat of arms in 1985 the motto being "Hunting and conserving".

+Holcombe Hall was built in 1846 as a country house for the Aitken family, and later served as a sanatorium.

+In 1852, a tower was erected as a monument to Sir Robert Peel.

+Emmanuel Church, on Chapel Lane, was built in 1853, by Thomas Holt, on the site of an earlier chapel.
+It is a Grade II listed building.
+It gives its name to the nearby Emmanuel Church of England primary school.

 During the evening of 25 September 1916, Holcombe was subjected to one of the first aerial offensives in history.
 L21, a Zeppelin commanded by Oberleutnant Kurt Frankenburg of the Imperial German Navy, dropped five bombs on the village on its way to Bolton.
 The post office and village school were damaged, as was the Shoulder of Mutton public house, where villagers took cover in the cellars.
 Three of the bombs fell close to the church, which suffered some damage to its windows.

-In the 1980s and 1990s the television series The Krypton Factor used the British Army Rifle Range training course at Holcombe Moor in one of its contestant rounds.
+Between 1977 and 1995, the television series The Krypton Factor used the British Army Rifle Range training course at Holcombe Moor in one of its contestant rounds.